A comparison of the effectiveness of alternative DC and CDC designs in a UK market: Network architecture and implementation

-\subsection{Network architecture and implementation}
+\section{Network architecture and implementation}

 Our machine learning code base is built in Python using the Tensorflow package.
-We use a recurrent neural network consisting of six layers: \begin{itemize} \item The first input layer has 2 nodes, representing the increments of a Brownian motion driving a stock price process and the current time $t$.
+We use a recurrent neural network consisting of six layers: \begin{itemize} \item The first (input) layer has a set number of nodes that depends on the economic model.
+The nodes effectively each represent a different piece of data.
+Specifically, these include time, mortality and all the economic data we require e.g., wage growth, inflation, the stock price etc.

-\item The second layer is a dense layer with 32 nodes and a ReLU activation function.
+\item The second layer is a dense layer with 80 nodes and a ReLU activation function.

-\item The third layer is a gated recurrent unit (GRU) with 10 nodes.
+\item The third layer is a gated recurrent unit (GRU) with 25 nodes.
 This is the recurrent layer in our network.
 The activation function is the hyperbolic tangent function and the recurrent activation function is sigmoid.
 This layer allows us to deal with the time dependent nature of our data.
 The GRU is set up so as to return an output at each time point, hence the final layer returns predictions at each time point.

 \item The fourth and fifth layers are identical to the second layer.